2019 Per Capita

 · requested from every congregation

-· based on each church’s total active membership
+· based on the 2017 Statistical Report reported by each church of it’s total active membership

 Per Capita helps churches